Cost of Simulating Entanglement in Steering Scenario: Criterion for compatible radius

-\end{remark} \begin{proposition} The Compatible radius $R(\{\Pi_i\})$ can be computed by considering a finite set of operators $C=c_0\mbb{I}+\vec{c}\cdot\vec{\sigma}$, where $(c_0,\vec{c})^T$ is defined by the norm vector of facets of $\mathfrak{M}_{\{\Pi_i\}}$. \end{proposition} \begin{proof} As discussed in Section~\ref{sect: geometry of compatible region}, the compatible region is a convex zonotope.
+\end{remark} \yujie In the following we assume $\eta_{\lambda}=1$ for convenience. \blk \begin{corollary} The Compatible radius $R(\{ \Pi_{\lambda}\})$ can be computed by considering a finite set of less than $n\choose 3$ operators $C=c_0\mbb{I}+\vec{c}\cdot\vec{\sigma}$, where $(c_0,\vec{c})^T$ is defined by the norm vector of facets of $\mathfrak{M}_{\{ \Pi_{\lambda}\}}$. \end{corollary} \begin{proof} As discussed in Section~\ref{appendixA}, the compatible region is a convex zonotope.
 Instead of running over all hyperplane boundaries given by operator $C=c_0\mbb{I}+\vec{c}\cdot\vec{\sigma}$, it suffices to consider a finite set of the operator $C$ that define the normal vectors of those facets.
-A similar idea has been brought up in \cite{Nguyen2019}.
+A similar idea was discussed in \cite{Nguyen2019}.